TareqK/Compiler-Construction-Course/Notes/syntaxAnalysis.markdown

 # Syntax Analysis(Parser)

+A Syntax analyzer is formally defined as :

+> An Algorithm that Groups the Set of Tokens Sent by the Scanner to Form
+> **Syntax Structures** Such As Expressions, Statements, Blocks,etc.

+Simply put, the parser examines if the source code written follows the grammar(production rules) of the language.

 The Syntax structure of programming languages and even spoken languages can be expressed in what is called **BNF** notation, which stands for **B**akus **N**aur **F**orm.